Kandemirryigit/Blank-States-US-with-turtle/README.md

 <h1>How Works?</h1>
--Firstly you should try to remember state's name in US.Then you should write it and after if you click ok button you can see that state's location in the map.
+-Firstly you should try to remember state's name in US.Then you should write it and Finally if you click ok button you can see that state's location in the map.